Greek language question: Dissatisfaction with Katharevousa in prose fiction

-Although poetry was being taken over by demotic, prose fiction in the 1880s remained almost entirely Katharevousa.
-The three leading fiction writers of the time, Alexandros Papadiamantis, Georgios Vizyinos and Emmanouil Roïdis, were masters of Katharevousa style.
-But although non-fiction could be entirely Katharevousa (and in fact largely remained so for many years to come), fiction needed some demotic, if only for realistic dialogue, and the three writers handled this in different ways.
+Although poetry was being taken over by Demotic, prose fiction in the 1880s remained almost entirely Katharevousa.
+The three leading fiction writers of the time, Alexandros Papadiamantis, Georgios Vizyinos and Emmanouil Rhoides, were masters of Katharevousa style.
+But although non-fiction could be entirely Katharevousa (and in fact largely remained so for many years to come), fiction needed some Demotic, if only for realistic dialogue, and the three writers handled this in different ways.

-Papadiamantis became famous for interweaving Katharevousa narration of an almost liturgical style with interior reflections and reminiscences in demotic, and with dialogue in local dialect.
-In stories of his own childhood, the adult narrator writes Katharevousa in counterpoint to the demotic voice of his childhood self, and the difference in language suggests a poignant distance between the little boy and the man he will become.
+Papadiamantis became famous for interweaving Katharevousa narration of an almost liturgical style with interior reflections and reminiscences in Demotic, and with dialogue in local dialect.
+In stories of his own childhood, the adult narrator writes Katharevousa in counterpoint to the Demotic voice of his childhood self, and the difference in language suggests a poignant distance between the little boy and the man he will become.
 Papadiamantis never expressed any dissatisfaction with Katharevousa as an artistic medium.